Updated July 11, 2023

 Notes Payable + Long Term Debt + Current Portion of the Long Term Debt

-Balance sheet of every company is divided into three sections i.e., the equity section, the liabilities section, and the assets section.
-The value of these items as required for the purpose of calculating the B.V of the debt can be found on the liabilities side of the balance sheet of the company.
-Sub categorization of these items is:
+The balance sheet of every company is divided into three sections i.e., the equity section, the liabilities section, and the assets section.
+The value of these items, as required for calculating the B.V. of the debt, can be found on the liabilities side of the company’s balance sheet.
+Sub-categorization of these items is:

-- Long-term debt refers to the debt which is repayable after the one-year period and they are listed in the balance sheet’s long-term liabilities section
+- Long-term debt is repayable after one year and is listed in the balance sheet’s long-term liabilities section.

-- The current portion of long-term debt refers to the part of the long-term debt which is due for repayment in the next year only and since they are repayable within one year so they ate listed under the head current liabilities of the liabilities section.
+- The current portion of long-term debt refers to the part of the long-term debt due for repayment in the next year only.
+Since they are repayable within one year, they are listed under the current liabilities of the liabilities section.

-The advantages of the B.V of debt are provided and discussed as below:
+The advantages of the B.V of debt are provided and discussed below:

-- While calculating liquidity ratios in the company, book value is used mostly where the same is used in order to see whether the organization is capable enough for supporting its debt or not, by comparing it other with the Assets of the company or cash flows for the company and the analysis can be made accordingly by the management of the company.
+- While calculating liquidity ratios in the company, book value is used mostly where the same is used to see whether the organization is capable enough of supporting its debt or not by comparing it other with the Assets of the company or cash flows for the company, and the analysis can be made accordingly by the management of the company.

-- It is easier for the company to calculate the B.V of date using the formula mentioned as the value of all the components is available in the balance sheet of the company and so the value can be derived just by adding these components that include notes payable long term liabilities and current portion of the long term liabilities one can calculate the book value of debt.
+- It is easier for the company to calculate the B.V. of date using the formula mentioned as the value of all the components is available in the company’s balance sheet.
+So the value can be derived just by adding these components, including notes payable long-term liabilities and the current portion of the long-term liabilities.
+One can calculate the book value of debt.

-- The market value of debt changes as per the market situations prevailing at a particular point of time whereas the book value changes in case when there is any updation in the financial statements by the company only so, the calculation using the book value of debt gives the actual value of amount company owes to the others as recorded in the books of accounts of the company
+- The market value of debt changes as per the market situations prevailing at a particular point in time, whereas the book value changes in case when there is any updation in the financial statements by the company only so; the calculation using the book value of debt gives the actual value of amount company owes to the others as recorded in the books of accounts of the company.

-The disadvantages of the book value of debt are provided and discussed as below:
+The disadvantages of the book value of debt are provided and discussed below:

-- The book value of debt does not provide the actual net value of the debt considering the market value of those components prevailing at the time.
-So in order to find out the exact net position of the debt in the company one has to calculate the market value of the debt
+- The book value of debt does not provide the actual net value of the debt, considering the market value of those components prevailing at the time.
+So to find out the exact net position of the debt in the company, one has to calculate the market value of the debt.

-Thus, the Book value of the debt comprises three components that include notes payable amount, long-term debt, and the current portion of the long-term debt.
-This Book value is available on the company’s Balance Sheet under the Long Term Liability head and Current liability head as the case may be.
-It is one of the useful measurements for the liquidity ratios of the company and also it is easier to calculate book value when compared to the market value of debt.
+Thus, the Book value of the debt comprises three components: notes payable amount, long-term debt, and the current portion of the long-term debt.
+This Book value is available on the company’s Balance Sheet under the Long Term Liability head and Current liability head, as the case may be.
+It is one of the useful measurements for the company’s liquidity ratios.
+Also, it is easier to calculate book value when compared to the market value of debt.